 The Netherlands have also said that they have stopped forced repatriations to Afghanistan due to the increase in violence in the country.

-German Interior Ministry on Wednesday said it might still be possible to deport Afghan asylum seekers-- nearly 30,000 Afghans in Germany were slated to be deported.
+German Interior Ministry on Wednesday said it believed it would still be possible to deport Afghan asylum seekers-- nearly 30,000 Afghans in Germany were slated for deportation.

 While the Netherlands has said that it would halt deportations for 12 months, Germany hasn't mentioned a time frame.